bford26/bford26.github.io/pages/programming/gauntlet.md

 ### OnUserUpdate

-This is by far the most import function since it is responcible for all the function calls and general game logic.
-The main structure of the Update fucntion is a switch statement, handeling the differing logic for the various gamestates.
+This is by far the most import function since it is responsible for all the function calls and general game logic.
+The main structure of the Update function is a switch statement, handling the differing logic for the various gamestates.

 #### Gamestates